slowhpy/SUBJ/README.md

 API_KEY (IMPORTANT)
 ---------------

-- your should have an account in https://securitytrails.com.
+- you should have an account in https://securitytrails.com.
 - open configration file and add your securitytrails API_KEY.
 ```
 cd SUBJ